Canop/bacon/README.md

 ### Can I contribute ?

-I'm very busy rewriting bacon to incorporate new features, some visible in issues, some not.
+I'm busy rewriting bacon to incorporate new features, some visible in issues, some not.

 I welcome issues, I welcome discussions in [chat](https://miaou.dystroy.org/3) or on GitHub, I welcome diagnostics and prototypes, but right now I won't try to merge pull requests and will probably, at best, consider their content as technical hints and research.